Dr Brian Frederick

 In my past life ('pre-criminology'), I worked in the entertainment industry for 14 years as an executive assistant at such studios as Warner Bros., Paramount and Sony, and also as a talent agent assistant at various agencies, including the Agency for the Performing Arts, International Creative Management and Paul Kohner, Inc. I ended my career in 2002 as a talent agent with my own agency: Bliss, Frederick and Associates.

-I have also made several media appearances at the local, regional and national level and am available to speak on topics having to do with criminal justice-related issues pertaining to and/or affecting LGBTQ people.
+I've also made several media appearances at the local, regional and national level and am available to speak on topics having to do with criminal justice-related issues pertaining to and/or affecting LGBTQ people.

-LGBTQ+ studies; marginalisation; mediated representations of crime, deviance and transgression; social media (in particular, gay 'hookup' applications and networks); stigma; subcultures; substance (mis)use; webcam technologies and platforms.
+LGBTQ+ studies; marginalisation; mediated representations of crime, deviance and transgression; psychopathy; social media (in particular, gay 'hookup' applications and networks); stigma; subcultures; substance (mis)use; webcam technologies and platforms.